Stoner: A Novel by John Edward Williams

 Contains Vivid Characters that Draw You Into the Story

 The characters are so vividly painted; this is what grabs your interest.
-You want to see what becomes of them.
-Cheering and booing for your hero or villains.
+You want to see what becomes of these people, you become emotionally involved in their lives.
+I found myself cheering and booing for your hero and/or the villians.
 Karma needs to take over and make things right!
 The ending is tragic but a relief as well.
 Peace is finally achieved and the heartache is over.

 Highly Recommended Fiction